Support Safe Snowmobiling!

 – Your snowmobile should also be equipped with reflectors, amber at the front corners and red at the back corners.
 They should be visible from the front, rear, and sides of your snowmobile.

-– Some form of high-visibility feature on your clothing is also recommended in case you get separated from your machine.
+– A high-visibility feature on your outer clothing is also recommended.

 – A quality flashlight or headlamp with fresh batteries is a valuable tool for both troubleshooting problems and attracting help.